AdeyAA/Employer-Health-Plan-Underwriting-Analysis/Underwriting_Analysis.md

 Age Distribution

 I calculated the average age amongst the group.
 Then I grouped employees into age bins.
 18-29, 30-39, 40-49, 50-59, 60+.
-Then, in the summary sheet I calculated the percentage of employees that fit into each bin using these formulas, in order to see the age distribution.
+Then, in the summary sheet, I calculated the percentage of employees that fit into each bin using these formulas, in order to see the age distribution.
 And I want to flag if 25-30% of individuals in the group are 55+ years old.
 This is because claims variance increases, so the alternate funding risks shift to the employer:

 `=(COUNTIFS(Data!A:A,">=18",Data!A:A,"<30")) / $B$1`